yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 close <= emaverySlow * (1+Maxgap1/100) //till 8
 //and
 //close of data2 > ema2Fast
-and
+//and
-close of data2 < ema2verySlow
+//close of data2 < ema2verySlow
 //and
 //low < low [1]